theninthsky/client-side-rendering/README.md

 ![Without Data Preload](images/without-data-preload.png)

-So we will use preloading once again, this time for the data itself:
+To overcome this, we will use preloading once again, this time for the data itself:

 ```diff
 plugins: [